amd/HPCTrainingDock/extras/scripts/aim-engine/rocbudai/README.md

 probe, and, with `--deep`, that the predictor Service is a ClusterIP (not a publicly reachable LoadBalancer or NodePort).

-This is a defensible ceiling, not a proof: on a host you control nothing can stop you from setting an env var, so the assertion is the human judgment and the checks are what make it verifiable.
-Cluster admins are trusted, and login nodes often have open egress; the checks catch obvious leaks rather than a determined one.
+This is a defensible ceiling, not a proof: the assertion is the human judgment and the checks make it verifiable, catching obvious leaks rather than a determined insider (cluster admins are trusted, and login nodes often have open egress).

 ## Prerequisites